 Technically, you’re already married, so no ceremony is necessary.
 An anniversary reception is more focused on the party or reception portion of the wedding.
 It should include all the traditional aspects of a reception including the toasts, the cake cutting, the first dance, the incredible dinner, and of course the party to follow.

-However you choose to plan your wedding anniversary reception, remember to have fun, and relish the time spent with your closest family and friends.
-Count on Jim’s Formal Wear to help you look great at the 2nd most important day of your life.
+However, you choose to plan your wedding anniversary reception, remember to have fun and relish the time spent with your closest family and friends.
+Count on Jim’s Formal Wear to help you look great on the 2nd most important day of your life.
 You can start shopping online now or visit one of our 5000 retailers nationwide for expert service.